 The canal south of the concrete bridge has become totally overgrown due to neglect.
-PCCG members have commenced clearance work to remove this overgrowth.
-Later work will involve digging out the canal.
+PCCG members are for the present concentrating on the lock system.
+Later work will involve removal of this overgrowth.

 This section of canal less than 10 years ago when it was in water just south of the concrete bridge.